Reading and understanding food labels

 Elements contributing to the star rating include:

-There is also no Health Star Rating on fresh foods like fruit and vegetables, which should be eaten every day for good health.
+You also do not usually find a Health Star Rating on fresh foods like fruit and vegetables, which should be eaten every day for good health.

 Visit the Health Star Rating website to learn more.

-The ingredient list lists ingredients in order from the highest weight to the lowest weight.
+Ingredients are listed from most to least by weight.
 This means the ingredient listed first is present in the largest amount and the ingredient listed last is present in the least amount.
 Ingredient lists are also useful for looking for sources of added fat, sugar and salt as well as potential allergens.
 Remember there are many other names used for fat, sugar and salt that may be listed in the ingredient list.
 Here are some to look out for:

-Beef fat, butter, coconut oil, cocoa butter, copha, diglycerides, dripping, hydrogenated vegetable oil, lard, milk solids, monoglycerides, palm oil, shortening, tallow, vegetable oil
+Butter, cocoa butter, coconut oil, copha, cream, dripping, ghee, hydrogenated oil, lard, margarine, oils (of any kind), palm oil, shortening, suet, tallow, vegetable oil

-Brown/raw sugar, corn syrup, cane sugar, dextrose, disaccharides, fructose, glucose, golden syrup, honey, invert sugar, lactose, malt, malt extract, maltose, molasses, sorbitol, sucrose
+Agave nectar, brown/cane/raw sugar, corn syrup, dextrose, fructose, fruit puree concentrate, fruit juice concentrate, glucose, golden syrup, honey, invert sugar, malt, malt extract, maple syrup, maltose, molasses, rice syrup, sucrose

 Use-by and best-before date